sidarayteli/M2-EmbSys/Project/2_Architecture/README.md

 #### * Display :
 Helps to display various parameters like temperature, Humidity of environment and moisture content of soil.
 Input voltage ranges 4.7v to 5.3v supply.
 It can displays alphabets as well as numbers.
 Interfacing is done with microcontrollers.

-#### * RTC :
-Real time clock can operate under low voltage also, Its operating voltage ranges from 2.3v to 5v and operating temperature is -45 ºC to 80 ºC.
-It keeps time and date accuratly, Here it is used to set irrigation time automatically.

 #### * Relay :
 Relay having switching voltages VAC is at 250V and 10A and VDC is at 30V and 10A.
 Its trigger voltage(VDC) is 12V